Fraud, corruption, money laundering, exploitation, abuse and sexual harassment

 - Sexual harassment

-- any act prohibited by our Code of Conduct and Charter,
+- any act prohibited by our Code of Conduct, Charter and our Policy against fraud, corruption, money laundering and terrorist financing,

 involving its own employees, other staff members or third parties in their working relationship with the Organization.
 This means that all allegations of fraudulent acts by any individual or entity in a contractual relationship with the Organization will be investigated very carefully.